 Once the care plan is completed, it is committed to the patient’s medical record.
 The patient is offered a copy of the care plan.

-A number of referrals in the form of notification/request for services together with a copy of integrated care plan are sent to the relevant health care providers
+A number of referrals in the form of notification/request for services (Exchange-1) together with a copy of integrated care plan (Exchange-2) are sent to the relevant health care providers

-The patient is advised wait for scheduled appointments from the relevant health care providers to whom referral/request for services have been sent.
+The patient is advised follow the referral practice/protocol specific to the local health care system or insurance plan.
+For the first appointment, the patient may wait for scheduled appointments from the relevant health care providers to whom referral/request for services have been sent, or may be able to schedule his own appointment using booking systems of the specialist or allied health providers.

 Encounter B: Allied Health Care Provider Visits